reflexcameras/reflexcamera/usermanual.md

 Be careful not to touch both battery posts at the same time.

 ### Large Talentcell
-If connecting to a talentcell battery push the `Reflex 12v Male Barrel Jack Connector` into the 12v output port on a suitably rated Talentcell
+If connecting to a talentcell battery push the `Reflex 12v Male Barrel Jack Connector` into the 12v output port on a suitably rated Talentcell.

 Make sure this connection won’t disconnect during deployment.
 Consider using an elastic band or electrical tape to secure the cable to the battery.